Luminoid/blog/source/_posts/Combine-vs-RxSwift-vs-Swift-Collections.md

 `map`, `filter`, `flatMap`, `reduce`.
 Swift has them on `Array`.
 RxSwift has them on `Observable`.
 Combine has them on `Publisher`.
 The names line up, the chains *look* the same, and that surface similarity is exactly what makes mixing the three confusing.
 They are not the same thing.

-This post pulls them apart along the axes that actually matter when you write code: sync vs async, eager vs lazy, push vs pull, the time dimension, error handling, cancellation, threading, and testing.
-Then it does the same task in all three to show where the semantics diverge.
+Three things separate them: sync vs async, eager vs lazy, and whether values arrive over time.
+Errors, cancellation, threading, and testing all fall out of those.

 <!-- more -->